chettrick/stm32cubef4/Projects/STM32F401-Discovery/Applications/Audio/Audio_playback_and_record/readme.txt

 in USB key using the free file system FatFs.

-Note that a PDM Audio software decoding library provided in binary is used in this example.
+Note that a PDM Audio software decoding library provided in binary is used in this application.
 For IAR EWARM toolchain, the library is labeled "libPDMFilter_IAR.a".

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond to have correct HAL operation.
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond to have correct HAL operation.